-Genealogy Fast Track Using Decision Charts
+The Fast Track for Your Genealogy Research Using Decision Charts

+These charts make it easy to find the quickest way through the maze of genealogical information on the Internet.
+With so much information, it is easy to spend a lot of time going nowhere on your family history.
 This site will show you the quickest ways to research the basics for your genealogy.
 The fastest way is not always the least expensive way.
 Nevertheless, we point you to free resources as well as free trials to minimize your costs.

 Fast Track and Reference

 Before getting to the first decision chart, there are other features that will appear along with the decision charts on most pages.
 These include:

 |When you see FAST TRACK appearing at the left, this points out one of the best resources for researching your genealogy.

 |When you see REFERENCE appearing at the left, this points out a good reference for family history research.